 - Dialogic Organization Development.
 A text book featuring researchers and practitioners writing about a radical shift in working with organizational development from a dialogue-based perspective.
 I contributed a chapter on “Hosting and Hosting Containers.“

 - The Tao of Holding Space.
 The essence of Open Space Technology facilitation is known as “holding space.”
 This book explores the practice of holding space by reinterpreting the Tao te Ching.
 While written for Open Space facilitators, it has wide application across a number of facilitation approaches.
 You can order a beautiful copy of the book from me directly for $30 Canadian.
-This book is available for free.
+This book is also available as a free download.
 It is also available in Chinese.

 - Open Space Technology a User’s Non-Guide Edited by Chris Corrigan and Michael Herman (.pdf).
 A companion to Harrison Owen’s Open Space Technology: A User’s Guide, this book is an edited conversation between 37 Open Space Technology practitioners.
 The book is available for free.